A touch of advertising for your wedding

 While I’m constantly trying to improve my photography package (more than just a guy and a camera) for brides and grooms getting married in Minneapolis and The Twin-Cities area, I also strive to be the best wedding photographer using my experience in the advertisement industry.

-In this article I will first come back on my career compared to other professionals.
+In this article, I will first come back on my career compared to other professionals.
 I will detail what set me aside and what allows me to create stunning images.
-Then, in the second period, I will list a bunch of technic borrowed from different photography fields (such as advertising) that can be merged into a wedding reportage coverage.
+Then, in the second period, I will list a bunch of techniques borrowed from different photography fields (such as advertising) that can be merged into a wedding reportage coverage.